petershin/liferay-learn/docs/dxp/latest/en/liferay-development/integrating-external-applications/creating-a-basic-custom-element.md

 Now you have the tools to deploy your first Custom Element client extension.

-## Examine and Modify the Client Extension
+## Examine and Modify the Custom Element Client Extension

 The Custom Element client extension is in the sample workspace's `client-extensions/liferay-sample-custom-element-1/` folder.
 It's defined in the `client-extension.yaml` file: